komalbartwal/Training/README.md

 4. Check for single and multiple validation.
 If error, show an error as alert box
 5. Once you click on the button, show the data in a tabular format.
 With the label and value associated to it.
 For example: Name: ABC, Year: 1965
 6. Have a button to reset the data

+ass2
+1. Create a form with 7 fields: name, email, mobile no., date of birth, state, city, password.
+2. Populate date of birth drop down, state, and city, using ng-repeat
+3. Display 10 records, in a table format
+4. Create a filter by name and email searching
+5. Create a button to order the values by name or by email.
+(Two buttons, one for name and one for email).
+6. For the input button, if the input is blank, the color should change to red and if input is given, the color should be normal which is white.